 Why this option is important

-When setting a schedule for an Action or Sensor Schedule, the iMonnit software implements schedules with the consideration of a day being an entire 24 hour period starting at 12:00:00 AM and ending at 11:59:59 PM.
+When setting a schedule for a Rule or Sensor Schedule, the iMonnit software implements schedules with the consideration of a day being an entire 24 hour period starting at 12:00:00 AM and ending at 11:59:59 PM.
 Therefore despite the natural instinct to set a schedule as a person might think, you will need to consider the way that the iMonnit software handles schedules.